perturbo-code/perturbopy/docs/source/testsuite.rst

 Here each subfolder corresponds to one of the calculation steps, plus additionally there is a folder with pseudopotentials. ``prefix`` in the file ``prefix.win`` should be the same as specified in the ``scf.in`` file.
 Pseudopotentials also should be the same as enlisted in the ``scf.in`` file.

-2. Add information about the epwan file in the ``epwan_info.yml``.
-Block for each epwan file looks in the following way:
+2. Add information about the epr file in the ``epr_info.yml``.
+Block for each epr file looks in the following way:

 .. code-block:: python

-	epwanN:
+	eprN:
 	   prefix: prefix
-	   filename: prefix_epwan.h5
+	   filename: prefix_epr.h5
 	   SOC: False
 	   polar: False
-	   description: "Description of this epwan file"
+	   description: "Description of this epr file"
 	   pseudopotential: Description of the used pseudopotentials
 	   tags:
 	      - tag1